Jasmijn de Boo

 Researcher in Residence

 Samantha’s brilliant plan to turn the world vegan is what powers her through the working day – and often well into the night.
-2014 will see her working away on a history project linked with our 70th anniversary celebrations.
+2014 has seen her busily working away on a history project linked with our 70th anniversary celebrations.

 Skilled at pinpointing exactly what’s up with the world and giving us all something to laugh about, Samantha’s raw writing style would not be out of place in satire news sites such as The Daily Mash or The Onion.
 Samantha is very caring and thoughtful, and enjoys nothing more than a good discussion on anything from the deep and meaningful to the trivial and absurd (such as whether or not Staffordshire oatcakes should be eaten with jam).